Here’s hoping that the appalling tragedy at Grenfell Tower in west London will put an end to building new tower blocks.

 When the first ones went up in Britain, from 1954 onwards, they were hailed by some as magical ‘streets in the sky’.

-But, as yesterday’s disaster, and the Twin Towers attacks, graphically proved, you just can’t simply walk away from streets in the sky, in the same way you can from streets on the ground.
+But, as the Grenfell disaster, and the Twin Towers attacks, graphically proved, you just can’t simply walk away from streets in the sky, in the same way you can from streets on the ground.

 The case against tower blocks has grown over the years.
 In 1961, Jane Jacobs – the hero of New York, who saved large tracts of Manhattan from elevated highways – wrote The Death and Life of Great American Cities.
 She conclusively showed how tower blocks incubate crime and kill off life in the surrounding area.
 Because of these dead areas surrounding the bottom of towers, the housing density of tower blocks – at 75 to 200 flats per hectare – is in fact lower than in tightly packed rows of terraced houses.